 CloudFront has edge locations all over the world.
 Our cost for each edge location varies and, as a result, the price that we charge you varies depending on the edge location from which CloudFront serves your requests.

 CloudFront edge locations are grouped into geographic regions, and we've grouped regions into price classes.
 The default price class includes all regions.
-Another price class includes most regions (the United States, Europe, Hong Kong and Singapore, and Japan regions) but excludes the most-expensive regions.
+Another price class includes most regions (the United States; Europe; Hong Kong, Korea, and Singapore; Japan; and India regions) but excludes the most-expensive regions.
 A third price class includes only the least-expensive regions (the United States and Europe regions).